A Tenth Revolution Group Company

 Dynamics 365 Business Central

-of D365 Developers are satisfied with their job, down from 63% in our previous study
+of D365 Developers are satisfied with their job, up from 60% in our previous study*

-of D365 Developers are satisfied with their salary, up from 51% in our last survey
+of D365 Functional Consultants are satisfied with their salary, down from 70% last time

 42 hours